gokulkrishna10/ecom-shop/README.md

 # ecom-shop

 Website: https://ecom-shop-8tiu.onrender.com \
-An ecommerce website that offers a wide range of products to buy.
+An ecommerce website that offers users a wide range of varieties in products to buy.